You can read part I here:

-Mother of pearl, but that water was cold.
+Mother of pearl was that water cold!
 Could it possibly be colder than last time?
 The swim began with a forced hyperventilation due to the shock of the cold water.
-I tried to keep it quiet, but was pretty sure Bob could hear my broken-high-pressure-hose-like breathing.
-I could feel the tug of the line behind me as the current worked on its ever-increasing length.
+I tried to keep it quiet but was pretty sure Bob could hear my broken-high-pressure-hose-like breathing.
+I could feel the tug of the line behind me as the current worked on the line’s ever-increasing length.
 I had not factored that in.

-On the ‘far’ shore, I slipped my safety line off.
-There was nothing to tie off to.
-I piled a mound of river rock to pin it down, but not much because I was freezing and anxious to get this thing over with.
+On the “far” shore, I slipped my safety line off.
+There was nothing to tie it off to.
+I piled a mound of river rock to pin it down, but not too many because I was freezing and anxious to get this thing over with.
 Worming up the slope, I found the Camcorder video right where it was supposed to be.
-Bad news: it was actually looking up toward the sky rather than down at traffic.
+Bad news: it was actually looking up toward the sky rather than down at the traffic.
 Shiver me timbers!
-Ugh… don’t say ‘shiver’!
+Ugh… don’t say “shiver!”

-(Fortunately that change in look-angle happened sometime after the video ran out, so no loss.)
+(Fortunately, that change in look-angle happened sometime after the video ran out, so there was no loss.)

 I was cold.
 I was so cold I had trouble wrapping the camera in the waterproof bag I brought for the swim back.
 Snaking with ease to the bottom of the slope I was horrified to see a figure there at my entry point.
 Raising my NOD to my right eye… it was Bob, squatting in a tiny ball shivering like a hot Mexican jumping bean.

 “Louis, this is Clark… do you have any idea where the fuck we’re at — WTH, Bob???”

 “Geo, I felt the line go slack.
 I thought you were in trouble.
 I swam the line back over.”